Take A First Step Towards Your 2020 Sustainability Goals

 2. Switch from a box to a mailer

 For many businesses, a shipping box is the best packaging solution.
 It is strong, sturdy, can be large enough for bulky goods, and can carry a collection of different products.
-But some businesses may be shipping a box when a mailer could work fine.
+While boxes can be an ecological packaging type, some businesses may be shipping in a box when a mailer could work fine.
+A mailer is much more environmentally friendly where possible.

 An apparel company sending out 1-3 items in an order may find that a large 100% Recycled Paper Apparel Mailer or a 100% Recycled Poly Mailer can replace their shipping boxes.
 A vitamin brand may find that they can ship many of their orders in a 100% Recycled Padded Mailer.
 This switch typically saves carbon emissions and money.
 A tab locking box to fit three apparel items is over 50% more expensive than a large gusseted apparel mailer and three times as heavy.
 Moving to the apparel mailer will save you 66% of carbon emissions associated with your packaging.